composer/composer/doc/01-basic-usage.md

 for the `Acme` namespace.

 You define a mapping from namespaces to directories.
-The `src` directory would be in your project root, on the same level as `vendor` directory is.
+The `src` directory would be in your project root, on the same level as the `vendor` directory.
 An example filename would be `src/Foo.php` containing an `Acme\Foo` class.

 After adding the [`autoload`](04-schema.md#autoload) field, you have to re-run